rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/0-1-dom-interfaces.md

 Recall that a HTML document is accessible to an implementation in terms of a DOM tree, which is why a document tree must be traversed as DOM nodes.
-The following will therefore take a short look at some of the properties and methods defined by the DOM interfaces, which are relevant to implementing a traversal algorithm.
+The following will therefore take a short look at those properties and methods of the DOM interfaces that are relevant to implementing a traversal algorithm.

-Note that an Element is understood as a base interface that extends DOM's Node interface and which itself is extended by interfaces that are more specialized.
+Note that an Element is understood as a base interface that extends the Node interface and which itself is extended by interfaces that are more specialized.
-That is, **an element must be understood to implement a certain type of node**, not so much as being synonymous to the theoretical description of a node.
+That is, **an element must be understood to implement a certain type of node**, not so much as being synonymous to the theoretical concept of a node.
 With that in mind it can be pointed out that a DOM tree has more nodes than a tag soup has pairs of tags.

 Note that Mozilla's MDN Web Docs denotes deprecated properties and methods.
-In contrary to that, whatwg's specification does not seem to maintain such information.
+In contrary to that, WHATWG's specification does not seem to maintain such information.
 Further inconsistencies between WHATWG and MDN can be found.

 <!-- ======================================================================= -->